 Director of Public Information, Great Lakes Indian Fish and Wildlife Commission

 Dylan Bizhikiins Jennings earned his BA in Anthropology and Archaeology with certificates in American Indian Studies and Environmental Studies from UW–Madison in 2013.
 Before he became Director, Jennings served as an Outreach Specialist and as a Wildlife and Biological Services Intern with the Great Lakes Indian Fish and Wildlife Commission (GLIFWC).
 Jennings’ experience in advocating for Anishinaabe language and Ojibwe culture includes work on projects such as The Ogichidaag Storytellers Video Series that provides educational videos about the history of Ojibwe treaty rights and subsistence in the Ceded Territories.
-Jennings served as a Tribal representative for the Regional Tribal Operations Committee for Region 5 of the U.S. Environmental Protection Agency, is a former Tribal Council Member for Bad River Band, and currently serves on Governor Ever’s Task Force on Climate Change.
+Jennings served as a Tribal representative for the Regional Tribal Operations Committee for Region 5 of the U.S. Environmental Protection Agency, is a former Tribal Council Member for the Bad River Tribe, and currently serves on Governor Ever’s Task Force on Climate Change.

 Organizing and Political Director, Wisconsin Conservation Voters